 The U.S. Bureau of the Census has conducted extensive research on completeness of coverage of the U.S. population (including underenumeration and misstatement of age, race, and sex) in the last four decennial censuses-1950, 1960, 1970, and 1980.
-From this work have come estimates of the national population that was not counted by age, race, and sex (NCHS, 1978; U.S. Bureau of the Census, 1974, 1977).
-The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population (NCHS, 1978; Passel and Robinson, 1985).
+From this work have come estimates of the national population that was not counted by age, race, and sex (30.31).
+The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population (32).
 These studies indicate that, although coverage was improved over previous censuses, there was differential coverage in the 1980 census among the population subgroups; that is, some age, race, and sex groups were more completely counted than others.

 Net census undercounts can affect (1) levels of the observed vital rates, (2) differences among groups, and (3) levels and group differences shown by summary measures such as age-adjusted death rates and life expectancy.

 Levels and differentials-If adjustments were made for net census undercount, the size of denominators of the death rates generally would increase and the rates, therefore, would decrease.
-Assuming undercounts remained consistent by age after the 1980 census, the estimated rates for 1985 can be computed by multiplying the reported rates by ratios of the census-level resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
+The adjusted rates for 1980 can be computed by multiplying the reported rates by ratios of the census-level resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
 A ratio of less than 1.0 indicates a net census undercount and, when applied, results in a corresponding decrease in the death rate.
 A ratio greater than 1.0-indicating a net census overcount-multiplied by the reported rate results in an increase in the death rate.

-Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely than the population of all other races.
+Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely than the population of all other races in the 1980 Census of Population.
 The black population was undercounted relative to the total population of all other races.

-For the total population, underenumeration varied by age group with the greatest differences found for persons aged 80-84 and 85 years and over.
+For the total population, underenumeration varied by age group, with the greatest differences found for persons aged 80-84 and 85 years and over.
 All other age groups were overcounted or undercounted by less than 3 percent.